Inferring Scientific Cross-Document Coreference and Hierarchy with Definition-Augmented Relational Reasoning: Related Work

-\paragraph{Definitions in downstream NLP tasks} \citet{Munnangi2024OntheflyDA} recently enhanced biomedical NER capabilities of LLMs in the few-shot setting by incorporating static definitions of canonicalized entities primarily from the UMLS knowledge base \cite{bodenreider2004unified}.
+More recent works includes \citet{Munnangi2024OntheflyDA} who enhanced biomedical NER capabilities of LLMs in the few-shot setting by incorporating static definitions of canonicalized entities primarily from the UMLS knowledge base \citet{bodenreider2004unified}.
 In our method, we generate \emph{dynamic} singleton and relational definitions specifically tailored to the unique context of the mentions in scientific texts, by retrieving relevant literature.
-Our definitions are designed to enhance understanding of cross-document relationships. \citet{Xin2024LLMAELLL} recently proposed a method that uses LLMs as context augmenters to enhance entity linking (EL) with mention descriptions which are integrated into traditional EL models to improve linkage with canonical entities in general-domain KBs.
+Our definitions are designed to enhance understanding of cross-document relationships. \citet{Xin2024LLMAELLL} recently proposed a method that uses LLMs as context augmenters to enhance entity linking (EL) with mention descriptions which are integrated into traditional EL models to improve linkage with canonical entities in general-domain KBs. \citet{Silva2020XTEET} introduce XTE (Explainable Text Entailment), an approach that explicitly leverages structured lexical definitions to improve semantic reasoning in RTE (Recognizing Textual Entailment).
+While their approach addresses entailment rather than cross-document coreference, it similarly demonstrates the benefit of augmenting neural models with structured concept definitions to enhance performance in relational reasoning tasks.

 \paragraph{Relational Descriptions generation} There has been scarce work we are aware of on generating relational concept descriptions. \citet{Murthy2022ACCoRDAM} introduced a system named \textsc{ACCoRD} for generating diverse descriptions of how scientific concepts are related in order to provide varied perspectives on scientific concepts.
-The focus of \textsc{ACCoRD} was to build a small-scale user-facing system demonstration; unlike \textsc{ACCoRD}, our work uses relational definitions to directly improve NLP tasks such as CDCR and hierarchy inference.
+The focus of \textsc{ACCoRD} was to build a small-scale user-facing system demonstration; unlike \textsc{ACCoRD}, our work uses relational definitions to directly improve NLP tasks such as CDCR and hierarchy inference. \citet{Brahman2020LearningTR} generate natural language definitions in the form of rationales to explain defeasible inference, a type of nonmonotonic reasoning where new information can strengthen or weaken prior conclusions.
+These definitions include both local rationales for individual concepts and relational explanations of how updates alter entailment.
+They are generated by prompting a pretrained language model with a premise, hypothesis, and update, and trained via distant supervision without retrieval.
+While focused on entailment rather than coreference, their work similarly highlights the value of textual definitions for modeling conceptual relationships.